TeamSmil3y/PigeonPost/docs/pages/tutorial.rst

 Overriding default Error Responses
 **********************************
 When calling the error function, Pigeon will try to locate a matching error view to generate the response.
 In case no error view matches the provided status code, a fallback will be invoked.
+When in debug mode the default fallback error view will return additional information such as a traceback of the exception.

 Error views closely resemble regular untyped views.
 We have the ability to define our own custom error view using app.error::